Jung Type Indicator (JTI)

 The JTI measures what Jung described as the two basic attitudes:

 In addition, Jung suggested that there are four Psychological Functions:

 Reports and interpretations provide candidates and clients with information which can be used for developmental and other purposes.
 The JTI is the ideal tool for examining personal style.
 It takes just 10 minutes to complete and is extremely reliable.
 The JTI provides information on how a person typically deals with information and the role they are likely to play in a team.
-Thus the assessment can play a key part in many development, team building and guidance programmes.
-Since the JTI is a broad based analysis of personality, it should not be used in selection.
+Thus the assessment can play a key part in many developments, team building and guidance programmes.
+Since the JTI is a broad-based analysis of personality, it should not be used in selection.